nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 1. System verifies that the URL is well-formed.

-2. System verifies that the URL points to a valid XML file and downloads the file.
+2. System verifies that the URL points to a valid XML or JSON file and downloads the file.

 3. System verifies that the downloaded file is a valid WSDL or REST file.